megadrive-gg/megadrive-levels/README.md

 To start gaining experience @ The Megadrive, refer to the Activities list below.

 ### Activities
 - Sending messages.
-This will net you approximately `your current level` + `7.5 exp`.
+This will net you approximately `your current level` + `7.5 exp` * `multiplier`.
-- More TBC.
+- Reacting with stars.
+For a limited time, adding ⭐ stars will net you `5exp` * `multiplier`.

 ### Timeouts
-To avoid spam and level abuse, the level system has an in-built timeout feature which limits exp to one message per 30 seconds.
+To avoid spam and level abuse, the level system has an in-built timeout feature which limits exp to one interaction per 30 seconds.<br/>
+Ie. If you spam 10 messages within 30 seconds, you'll only gain exp for one message.

+This is known as a `global_timout`.

+The timer starts from the **first** message and resets after 30 seconds.
+The timeout does not stack.

-If you're a common shitposter, this limit can increase.
+If you're a common shitposter, this limit can increase (via the default `user_timeout`, overwriting the `global_timeout`.)

+### Experience Multipliers

 ## Reputation